hengylu/hengylu.github.io/_pages/includes/teaching.md

 # 📖 Teaching
+- Natural Language Processing. (for undergraduate students of CS Dept. Fall, 2023)
 - Principle of Compiler. (for undergraduate students of CS Dept. Spring, 2023)
 - Course Design of Principle of Compiler. (for undergraduate students of CS Dept. Summer, 2023)
 - Principle of Compiler. (for undergraduate students of CS Dept. Fall, 2019, 2020, 2021)